Albin-Sopaj/Java/README.md

 # Java
 Learn Java for begginers
-This project is an example of inheritance in Java, using the concept of families.
-In the world, there are tons and tons of families of languages, and every member of a language family shares some common traits with other members of the same family.
+This project is a heads up to start with Java as the first programming language.
+In this repository you'll find some projects which are interesting and might spark your interest.

+#Happy Coding with Java.